 To make shrimp happier, provide rocks and live plants in their habitats to serve as protection.
 Shrimp love eating biofilms and algae from surfaces, so including plants is doubly beneficial for them.

 Plants also absorb excess nitrates in the water to maintain a cleaner and healthier fish tank.
 Low light plants are best for Amano shrimp setups, so make sure you buy them!
+Here are a few examples:

 When it comes to filling the substrate in a tank, including small pebbles as a substitute for natural rocks can be beneficial.
 If other animals inhabit your fish tank, cater to their needs first because Amano shrimps are less demanding to manage.
 They adapt readily with most changes regardless of how harsh they may seem.